AFC Ajax Profile

 Unfortunately, though, their superb run was ultimately ended after being knocked out by a sensational Tottenham Hotspur comeback in the second leg of their tie.

-Ajax were on course to win the Eredivisie in 2019/20, but no team was awarded the title and the season was cancelled in early 2020 due to COVID-19.
-Most of the stars of recent years have now left the Johan Cruyff Arena, albeit for extremely high transfer fees, enabling Ajax to reinvest in the club.
+They were on course to win the Eredivisie in 2019/20, but no team was awarded the title and the season was cancelled in early 2020 due to Covid-19 pandemic.

 Ajax's biggest rivals